Remote-Stream/psyber/README.md

 - Video effects <i>(Antialiasing, Bloom, Blur, Brightness, Contrast, Edges, Focus, Godrays, Motion Blur, Hue, Invert)</i>
 - Camera control <i>(WASD, arrows)</i>
 - MouseX and MouseY tracking
-- Live perform with friends: P2P realtime collaboration with shared editor and chat over secure sockets
-- Perform and share spectators links and invite others to watch and listen
 - Saving and loading your dilber files from computer
 - MIDI out for your external or hardware synths
 - Share your code with others instantly